210524training/RevLearnFrontend/README.md

 # RevLearnFrontend

-This repo will contain the react front end of our project.
+This repo will contain the React Frontend of our project.

 ## Learning Management System